russlescai/russlescai/_posts/2018-01-16-Azure-ServiceFabric-Certificates.md

+---
+layout: post
+title: Service Fabric On-Premise Secure Cluster
+description: Secure your Service Fabric cluster and ensure the cluster is in a healthy state
+imgurl: images/blog-banner.jpg
+tags: [service-fabric, certificates]
+---

 Microsoft recently [released](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-anywhere) Azure Service Fabric which can be configured on-premise, as well as on Azure.
 This provides a staged transition of services to Azure in the future, without having to re-architect or migrate.

 Apps deployed on-premise can be deployed to Azure easily.